pact2023/pact2023.github.io/workshops/index.md

 We are soliciting proposals for workshops and tutorials within the general scope of PACT.
 Members of the community are encouraged to submit proposals for workshops and tutorials that bring together researchers and practitioners to share their tools, technologies, latest results and to discuss work in progress and new directions.
 Topics on distributed system innovations leveraging new device and packaging innovations, trends in heterogenous computing based on domain specific accelerators, compilation/system-management for such systems, and addressing emerging applications domains, are encouraged.

-Those interested in organizing a workshop or tutorial are invited to contact the Workshops and Tutorials Chair [Ana Lucia Varbanescu](todo.put.email.here@or.not).
+Those interested in organizing a workshop or tutorial are invited to contact the Workshops and Tutorials Chair [Ana Lucia Varbanescu]( mailto:a.l.varbanescu@utwente.nl?cc=andi@complang.tuwien.ac.at;cascaval@acm.org).
+For any inquiries and submissions please include Andreas Krall (andi@complang.tuwien.ac.at) and Calin Cascaval (cascaval@acm.org) in CC.
 We will be doing rolling acceptances and encourage potential organizers to contact us as soon as possible.

 # Proposal Submission

-Proposals should be submitted to Ana Lucia Varbanescu, todo.put.email.here@or.not, and include the following information in a PDF file (2-3 pages):
+Proposals should be submitted to Ana Lucia Varbanescu (a.l.varbanescu@utwente.nl), with Andreas Krall (andi@complang.tuwien.ac.at) and Calin Cascaval (cascaval@acm.org) in CC, and include the following information in a PDF file (2-3 pages):

 ## Workshop